A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 - Good size basket capacity

-- Has a water level window feature that allows you to see how much water is left in the cooker and provides a water refill exterior for easy refills.
+- The water level window feature allows you to see how much water is left in the cooker.
+It provides a water refill exterior for easy refills.

 - Large viewable timer clock